chibuike07/mongoose_aggregation/readme.md

 **Mongoose aggregation** is a powerful feature that allows you to perform complex data manipulations and transformations on MongoDB collections.
 It is helpful for advanced data analysis, reporting, and data processing tasks.

 I believe that going forward, you will start using **Mongoose aggregate** for querying data from the mongoDB database.
 If this article was helpful to you, kindly clap, like, comment, share and follow me on my [Linkedin](https://medium.com/r/?url=https%3A%2F%2Fwww.linkedin.com%2Fin%2Fchime-princewill-3a2b1b192%2F) and [Medium](https://medium.com/r/?url=https%3A%2F%2Fprincewillchime43.medium.com%2F) to see more of my articles.
-Click the following link to access the [source code](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fchibuike07%2Fmongoose_aggregation).
+Click the following link to access the [source code](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fchibuike07%2Fmongoose_aggregation) and kindly give me a **_star_**.

 Feel free to drop any suggestions/comments.
 If you have a topic based on the Javascript/React.js ecosystem, kindly reach out and I'd be glad to write on it.
 Thanks